General Investigation is made up of operational detectives who investigate a broad category or crime. They normally work from police stations.

 Contact the States Attorney’s office and request an evidence Disposal form.
 Be prepared to provide them with one or more of the following:

 Using some or all of this information and if statute allows, you will be issued an evidence release form.

-Contact Officer Baxter by phone, in person or via e-mail and provide a copy of the evidence release form as well as your contact information.
+Contact Officer Dersien by phone, in person or via e-mail and provide a copy of the evidence release form as well as your contact information.